 Overall, the public is protected through the 12 months of employer notification, which will ensure that when the Member returns to the practice of nursing there will be additional employer oversight.
-This penalty demonstrates to the public that this is a profession that is capable of governing itself.
+The agreed to penalty shows that this conduct is serious and has attracted a serious penalty sanction.
+Taken together, this penalty demonstrates to the public that this is a profession that is capable of governing itself.